Imidazolinone-resistant rice in contrasting production systems in Latin America

 Context of the story

-Rice is the staple food in their daily intake for 40% of the poorest population in Latin America, so a safe supply at an affordable price is of crucial importance for the governments of the region.
+Rice is the staple food in the daily intake for 40% of the poorest population in Latin America, so a safe supply at an affordable price is of crucial importance for the governments of the region.
 Weedy rice is difficult to control with the tools available to date because it involved very tight crop management and high dedication from the farmer.
 The advent of Clearfield® Technology will simplify weed control.
 The expiration of the imazethapyr patent has put a generic herbicide on the market and in the coming years it is expected that generics will appear very accessible in price.
 However, inappropriate use of this technology can cause severe problems.

 Prospecting and Impact